Simavita releases unaudited financial statements and MD&A for the three-month period ended Septe | Alternative

-(firmenpresse) - SYDNEY, AUSTRALIA -- (Marketwired) -- 11/29/16 -- Simavita Limited ("Simavita" or the "Company") (ASX: SVA), today released its financial results in accordance with Canadian reporting requirements for the first quarter ended September 30, 2016.
+(firmenpresse) - SYDNEY, AUSTRALIA -- (Marketwired) -- 12/02/16 -- Simavita Limited ("Simavita" or the "Company") (ASX: SVA), is refiling its financial results in accordance with Canadian reporting requirements for the first quarter ended September 30, 2016.

 About Simavita